-Common health problems that may occur in the Shih Tzu include eye problems such as dry eye, cherry eye, and cataracts; brachycephalic syndrome; cleft palate; hip dysplasia; patellar luxation; and renal dysplasia.
+Common Shih Tzu health problems include eye problems such as dry eye, cherry eye, and cataracts; brachycephalic syndrome; cleft palate; hip dysplasia; patellar luxation; and renal dysplasia.

 The Shih Tzu (meaning "lion" in Chinese) is primarily of Tibetan origin.
 The breed was imported into the United States in the late 1950s.